2k1dmg/cta/Barsilian/Barsilian.md

 Bárlīq kişilér de azát hem öz abruylarī́ hem xuquqlarī́ yaĝīnnán teñ bolúp tualár.
 Olarĝá aqī́l hem vocdán berilgén hem bir-birsiné qaratá tuĝannarçá münasebetté bolurĝá teişlér.

 </details>

+Other options for a second Barsilian language might be:
+1. Based on the Tatar language without modification
+2. Based on the Turkish language with adaptation to the Tatar language

+This is just an example, since the language is not the main one and requires improvement and development.
+Should be developed by specialists / linguists and those who want to study and communicate.
+Since it will be difficult for most people to know the main language of the country, their own and English, therefore English is chosen as the main one.
+But all the same, all terms should be taken from the Turkic-Barsil language.
+And also names and surnames should be on it.

 Examples of alphabets and words in Cyrillic and Latin (based on [CTA](https://github.com/2k1dmg/cta)) that are symmetrical to each other and contain 32 letters: